 Runtime strategies

-Bundled strategy embeds a portable R or Python runtime inside the Electron app for zero-dependency distribution.
+Bundled embeds a portable R or Python runtime inside the Electron app for zero-dependency distribution.

-Auto-download strategy downloads the runtime on first launch and caches it locally.
+Auto-download fetches the runtime on first launch and caches it locally.

-Container strategy runs apps inside Docker or Podman for full environment isolation.
+Container runs apps inside Docker or Podman for full environment isolation.

 Multi-app suites